• Home

 Facebook Twitter Linkedin Reddit Google+ Tumblr Pinterest Vk Email

-About the Author: Jeff Robertson, ACMPE
+About the Author: Jeff Robertson, CMPE, FMC

-Jeff Robertson, ACMPE
+Jeff Robertson, CMPE, FMC

 A passion for Healthcare is the best way to describe Jeff Robertson.
-He has a unique, varied and extensive background in Healthcare that covers a wide array of experience encompassing 25 years.
-Jeff is board certified by the MGMA as a Medical Practice Executive and is a proud active member of MGMA.
-Jeff is also an active member of the Healthcare Business Management Association (HBMA) and continues to keep his knowledge current and focused on future trends and initiatives and how they affect our clients and their Clinic.
+He has a unique, varied and extensive background in Healthcare that covers a wide array of experience encompassing 30 years.
+Jeff is board-certified by the MGMA as a Medical Practice Executive (CMPE) and Financial Management Certified (FMC) and a proud active MGMA member.
+Jeff is also an active member of the Healthcare Business Management Association (HBMA) and continues to keep his knowledge current and focused on future trends and initiatives and how they affect our clients and their Clinics.
 Jeff has been actively running the Revenue Cycle Management and Practice Management divisions since 1997.
-Jeff Robertson has spent over 21 of the last 25 years in Independent Physician Clinics with a special focus on Medical Billing/Revenue Cycle Management, Healthcare IT, Clinical Workflow Analysis and Bookkeeping and Financials for Independent Medical Practices.
-His passion and love of teaching, consulting and finding a better, more efficient way to build processes into a clinic has led to him being labeled the “Practice Fixer”.
-To date, he has installed, configured, trained and consulted over 400 Independent Physician Clinics across the country and has learned valuable lessons from each of them to share with all of future clients.
+Jeff Robertson has spent over 27 years in Independent Physician Clinics with a special focus on Medical Billing/Revenue Cycle Management, Healthcare IT, Clinical Workflow Analysis, and Medical Bookkeeping and Financials for Independent Medical Practices.
+His passion for teaching, consulting, and finding a better, more efficient way to build processes into a clinic has led to him being labeled the “Practice Fixer.”
+To date, he has installed, configured, trained, and consulted over 400 Independent Physician Clinics across the country and has learned valuable lessons from each of them to share with all future clients.